 Activity Hydroelectric Project Waterbody Results / Description of Activity Lead Entity(ies) Source for densities to be calculated.
-Updated information was not available at time of reporting.
+In 2020 and 2021, creel surveys and mark-recapture surveys did not occur at Cushing Falls due to COVID-19 closures.
+Larval lamprey surveys were attempted in both years, however only a handful of surveys were completed.
+Not enough data was collected to determine densities within Fifteenmile Creek.
+All surveys will resume in 2022.
 2. Adult lamprey monitoring and juvenile lamprey density and distribution surveys No associated hydro project Deschutes and tributaries Since 2016, CTWS has engaged in ongoing adult lamprey monitoring and juvenile lamprey density and distribution surveys.
 Density surveys for ammocoetes were conducted during the fall months of 2017 in Warm Springs River, and Shitike, Beaver, and Badger creeks.
 Densities were highest in Shitike Creek (avg 23/m2) and averaged 17/m2 in Warm Springs River, Beaver Creek, and Badger Creek.
 Total counts of ammocoetes collected were lowest in Badger Creek (71) and were 136, 139, and 151 in Warm Springs River, Beaver Creek, and Shitike Creek respectively.
 In 2018, creeling occurred on 53 days (out of 87) between July 5th and October 7th, with a total number of 4,691 lamprey being creeled.
 Accounting for the days when a creeler was not present, a harvest estimate of 5,190 (95% CI, 5,068 to 5,312) was calculated for 2017.
 A total of 1,637 lamprey were PIT tagged at Sherar's Falls in 2017, of which 272 were recaptured either by CTWS personnel or by Tribal harvesters.
 An escapement estimate of 24,017 (95% CI, 21,336 to 27,034) was thus calculated.
-In 2019, fieldwork for a mark-recapture escapement estimate at Sherars Falls on the Deschutes River was completed but results are unavailable.
-Creel surveys were done but harvest has yet to be estimated.
-Ammocoete surveys were completed for distribution and densities but data have not been entered for densities to be calculated.
-Personal communication with Cyndi Baker, CTWS (10/15/19) Evaluate Status and Limiting Factors of Pacific lamprey in the Lower Deschutes River, Fifteen Mile Creek, and Hood River (Johnsen and Baker 2017)
+In 2019, fieldwork for a mark-recapture escapement estimate at Sherars Falls on the Deschutes River was CTWS Personal communication with Lindy Collamer, CTWS (11/10/21) Evaluate Status and Limiting Factors of Pacific lamprey in the Lower Deschutes River, Fifteen Mile Creek, and Hood River (Johnsen and Baker 2017)